alexfernandez/loadtest/doc/tcp-sockets.md

 ```

 Each of the four calls are instrumented.
-When run the output has a lot of lines like this:
+When this code runs the output has a lot of lines like this:
-The results are as follows:

 ```
+$ node bin/loadtest.js http://localhost:7357/ --tcp --cores 1
+[...]
 Profiling connect: 100000 requests, mean time: 1.144 µs, rps: 6948026 Profiling create parser: 100000 requests, mean time: 0.152 µs, rps: 6582446 Profiling latency begin: 100000 requests, mean time: 1.138 µs, rps: 878664